 "Frisco Association for the Arts is a wonderful organization advocating for the arts in Frisco.
 One of their recent events, Young Hearts for Frisco Arts Student Showcase was a truly great way to become more involved in the community make new connections.
 It was fun to share my music as well as get to watch the other AMAZINGLY TALENTED artists perform!
 The Young Hearts for Frisco Arts Student Showcase left a lasting impression on me and many others in the community.
 This was a night to be remembered. "

-- Raj Menon, Plano Symphony / Collin College
+- Raj Menon, Board Member of Plano Symphony and Collin College

 "Hilarious and heartwarming--a wonderful way to spend the evening!"

 - Carolyn Biddulph, Frisco resident and parent of a Lone Star Student Storyteller (Oct.
 15, 2016)

 "The Laughing Night Concert sponsored by Frisco Arts was an engaging experience that was very relatable, heartwarming and funny!
 It made me laugh and it made me cry.
 I can’t wait to go again next year!"